-Ocean planning is an opportunity for sectors to put aside their conflicts and work together to find solutions to create sustainable economies, vibrant communities and healthy oceans.
+Ocean planning is an opportunity for stakeholdes to put aside their conflicts and work together to find solutions to create sustainable economies, vibrant communities and healthy oceans.
 We need a vision to protect the natural abundance of Canada’s oceans and the coastal communities that rely on them so we can manage our use of the ocean without using it up.

 Our Atlantic coast has a great variety of ecosystems from the complexity of the Maritimes, and St. Lawrence Seaway to the Grand Banks and Hudson’s Bay.
 With areas of pristine beauty alongside areas that have been exploited for their resources for hundreds of years, ocean planning helps reduce conflicts between the many different industrial uses competing for space.